Robert Etheridge, Junior: Biography

 On 1 January 1895 Etheridge was appointed curator of the Australian Museum, and in his hands the collection was much enriched and better displayed.
 He initiated the Records of the Australian Museum.
 As he grew older he enlarged his interests to include ethnology.
 He wrote much on the manners and customs of the Aboriginal Australians and gathered together a remarkable collection of native work for his museum.
 He also extended the usefulness of the museum by having popular science lectures and demonstrations for visitors.
 He died suddenly of pneumonia on 4 January 1920.
 His wife predeceased him and he was survived by two sons.

 Robert Etheridge Jr. is noted for a transition in the study of Australia's vertebrate palaeontology.
 Prior to the works of Etheridge and fellow scientist Gerard Krefft fossil material was sent to experts overseas, but both these workers were confident they were capable of performing these analyses.

 Etheridge wrote a large number of scientific papers, around 350 were published.
 A list of his papers will be found in the Records of the Australian Museum, vol. XV, pp. 5 to 27.
 He was awarded the Wollaston Fund by the Geological Society of London in 1877, shared the 1895 Clarke Medal with Robert Logan Jack (awarded by the Royal Society of New South Wales).
-Etheridge was also awarded the von Mueller medal by the Australasian Association for the Advancement of Science in 1911.
+Etheridge was also awarded the Mueller Medal by the Australasian Association for the Advancement of Science in 1911.
 Numerous species of animals, both fossil and recent, were named in his honour, and his name was also given to a goldfield in Queensland, a peak in the Kosciusko plateau, and a glacier in Antarctica.